Last updated: 22 March 2021

 Cookies and Other Technologies

-Onmi’s websites, online services, interactive applications, email messages, and advertisements do not use ‘cookies’ or other technologies such as pixel tags and web beacons.
+Onmi’s websites, online services, interactive applications, email messages, and advertisements may use ‘cookies’, but no other technologies such as pixel tags and web beacons.

 As is true of most internet services, we gather certain information automatically and store it in log files.
 This information includes Internet Protocol (IP) addresses, browser type and language, Internet service provider (ISP), referring and exit websites and applications, operating system, date/time stamp, and clickstream data.